 The conan upload provides a --json parameter to generate a file containing the information of the upload process.
-The output JSON contains a two first level keys:

 - error: True if the upload completed without error, False otherwise. - uploaded: A list of uploaded packages.
 Each element contains: - recipe: Document representing the uploaded recipe. - id: Reference. e.j: "OpenSSL/1.0.2n@conan/stable" - remote_name: Remote name where the recipe was uploaded. - remote_url: Remote URL where the recipe was uploaded. - time: ISO 8601 string with the time the recipe was uploaded. - packages: List of elements, representing the binary packages uploaded for the recipe. - id: Package ID. e.j: "8018a4df6e7d2b4630a814fa40c81b85b9182d2b" - time: ISO 8601 string with the time the recipe was uploaded.